 Other Activities that can be arranged: (extra fee involved)

 - Daily Yoga Classes

 **Obtain up to 10 hours of community service credit working with the locals

 Costa Rica Surf Camps for teens will be full supervised and chaperoned once you arrive with us.
 You will also have the option to fly down as a chaperoned group from Los Angeles Airport to Costa Rica or you can just meet us in San Jose, Costa Rica.
 This surf trip is set up to be a cultural surf experience, combining surfing with local tours and community service.
 For Community service we will be working with the local community participating in beach clean ups, visiting the local schools, and assisting sea turtles hatching.
-These camps are open to all levels of surfers.
-If you have your own equipment we suggest bringing it along.
+If you have your own equipment we suggest bringing it along (especially Elite Surfers).
 If not we will try to accommodate you.
 These trips are limited to small groups of 4-8 participants.
 Space is limited.
 All participants must have valid passport and purchase travel insurance.
 All rooms have safes to lock valuables in.
 Participants are responsible for their own possessions.
 Get ready for an adventure of a lifetime….

-* Costa Rica Teen Surf Camps are for ages 15 – 19.
+* Our summer camps are tentative for now.
+Costa Rica is open to tourism with everyone required to purchase travelers insurance upon entry and you will need a Covid test to re enter the USA.
+Camps are for ages 14 – 19.
 Airfare not included.
 We need a minimum of 4 surfers for a session to run.
 If minimum number of campers is not met 14 days prior to surf camp start date, camp will be cancelled and you will receive a full refund.
 Endless Summer is not responsible for any inconvenience, or the cost of travel if camp is cancelled due to not meeting minimum requirement.
 Contact us for more information or to book a camp.